uqlibrary/fez-frontend/README.md

 - start dist version of the project by `yarn start:build`
 - while dist version of the project is running, start tests by `yarn test:e2e`

-codeship setup:
+Codeship setup:

 - `nohup bash -c "yarn start:build 2>&1 &" && sleep 20; cat nohup.out`
 - `yarn test:e2e`

-## Users
+## Mocking

+TBA: how to run project with local mocked data only...

+To review:
-The RDMT allows the user to "login" as any test user.
+The project allows the user to "login" as any test user.
 Simply add `?user=<username>` to the request and it will log you in as that user.
 Usernames can be found in the `src/mock/data/staff.js` file.

 ## Deployment
-eSpace deployment is 100% automated using Codeship, and is hosted in S3.
+Application deployment is 100% automated using Codeship, and is hosted in S3.
 All deployment data is stored within Codeship.
 Deployment pipelines are setup for branches: "master", "production" and any branch starting with "feature-".

 - TBA: Deployments to production are hosted on https://espace.library.uq.edu.au/